 Phoenix Pyeongchang, phoenixhnr.co.kr/en/static/pyeongchang/guide/intro

-A Little Step Asia’s favorite for a day-trip from Seoul!
-The Elysian Gangchon Ski Resort is “the only ski resort in Korea that can be reached by subway”, as they state in the resort’s website.
+A Little Step Asia’s favorite for a day trip from Seoul!
+The Elysian Gangchon Ski Resort is “the only ski resort in Korea that can be reached by subway”, as stated on the resort’s website.
 But that’s not the only reason to visit!
-This ski resort caters mostly to beginners, so everyone can enjoy its smooth and gentle slopes –quite different from some of the Olympic resorts that focus in advance to expert downhillers!
+This ski resort caters mostly to beginners, so everyone can enjoy its smooth and gentle slopes –quite different from some of the Olympic resorts that focus mainly to advanced and expert downhillers!

 For the tiniest of the tiniest snow babes, there’s a sledding slope admitting children 3 years up –can you imagine anything cuter?

 Join a lesson with the whole fam!
 As 8 of the 10 courses are designed for beginners and intermediate skiers –plus, the resort has an extremely efficient ticketing system-; it doesn’t get that crowded!
 Have fun as you hone your skills!

 Located next to Yong Pyong Ski Resort, the Alpensia Ski Resort may be way smaller than its mega-famous neighbor, but it’s a top choice for families who enjoy skiing in style.
 Amongst the resort’s main features are a ski jump slope, facilities catering to handicapped skiers and 5-star accommodation hotels with direct access to the slopes –ski-in ski-out peeps!

 To get there, you can easily book a comprehensive package from a private operator, take a public bus, or the Gangneung KTX train.
 From Jinbu Station, you can catch a free shuttle bus to Yong Pyong that also stops at Alpensia.